-4. The Board of Directors' Responsibility for the Annual Report a)Preparing the annual report within the first three months following the balance sheet date and submitting it to the general assembly.
+4. The Board of Directors' Responsibility for the Annual Report

 According to the articles 514 and 516 of the Turkish Commercial Code ("TCC") numbered 6102, and the provisions of the Capital Markets Board's ("CMB") Communiqué no. II-14.1 regarding "Financial Reporting Principles in Capital Markets" ("Communiqué"), the management of the Company is responsible for the following in relation to the annual report: